michaellihs/golab/doc/golab_user_ssh-keys_delete.md

 ### Options inherited from parent commands

 ```
+      --ca-file string   (optional) provides a .pem file to be used in certificates pool for SSL connection
+      --ca-path string   (optional) provides a directory with .pem certificates to be used for SSL connection
       --config string    (optional) CURRENTLY NOT SUPPORTED config file (default is ./.golab.yml and $HOME/.golab.yml)
   -i, --id int           (optional) id of user to show ssh-keys for - if none is given, logged in user will be used
 ```

 ### SEE ALSO